Bandy X. Lee: Termination from Yale University

 In response to the news, Laurence Tribe of Harvard Law School tweeted, "This is a disgusting way for any university to act.
 Dr. Bandy Lee should never have been fired."
 Jeffrey Sachs of Columbia University stated, "Yale blundered badly by siding with the APA's gag rule rather than the right—indeed responsibility—of its faculty to speak out against a dangerous president."
 Cornel West, who himself said he was recently denied tenure at Harvard because of his speech, stated, "I wholeheartedly stand in solidarity with Bandy Lee, a brilliant and wonderful sister and professor!"
 A letter signed by prominent colleagues asked Krystal, "[Since] contributors to this book which Dr. Lee edited include many scholars and international exemplars of psychiatric ethics, we wonder if they too would be terminated were they to be members of your department."
-Several op-eds on academic freedom and the Goldwater Rule were published by prominent public intellectuals, and at least two petitions are in motion for Lee's reinstatement.
+Several op-eds on academic freedom and the Goldwater Rule were published by prominent public intellectuals, and at least two petitions were in motion for Lee's reinstatement.
 Yale University has since come under fire for its stance on academic freedom, while Lee has received other faculty invitations.

 Yale University's motion to dismiss Lee's lawsuit was granted on August 30, 2022.
-According to Lee, after Yale's first motion to dismiss was denied, the judge ruling in her favor "was promptly replaced without cause or explanation....
-Then, the case was stalled for more than eight months" before the decision.
-However, Lee has repeatedly warned that "[t]he muzzling of intellectuals and journalists ... is the first sign of tyranny" and has vowed to appeal her case "for the public good."
+According to Lee, after Yale's first motion to dismiss was denied, the judge ruling in her favor "was promptly replaced without cause or explanation."
+Lee has repeatedly warned that "[t]he muzzling of intellectuals and journalists ... is the first sign of tyranny."
+On September 15, 2022, the junior federal judge who ruled in Yale University's favor was promoted to appellate court, surpassing senior judges.
+On June 20, 2023, the same appellate court upheld the previous ruling against Lee.
+In the process, Yale renounced on court record all obligation to academic freedom, which the Foundation for Individual Rights and Expression stated was "a giant leap backward for faculty rights and a stain on Yale's legacy."